AxiumFoundry/llm_classifier/README.md

 3. Press `Cmd+Shift+P` and select "Dev Containers: Reopen in Container"
 4. Wait for the container to build and start

-The container includes Ruby 3.3.2, GitHub CLI, and useful VS Code extensions.
+The container includes Ruby, GitHub CLI, and useful VS Code extensions.

 ### Local Setup